• Hash256

 base58(9999) = 3yQ

-All of these “numbers” have the same valuethey just use different sets of characters (bases) to represent it.
+All of these "numbers" have the same value – they just use different character sets (i.e. bases) to represent them.

-The more characters you have in your base, the less of them you will need to use to represent big numbers.
-So the bigger your base, the shorter your “number” can be.
+The more characters you have in your base, the fewer characters you need to use to represent big numbers.

-Because 58 is the number of characters you are left with when you use all the characters in the alphanumeric alphabet (62), but remove all the easily mistakable characters like 0, O, l and I.
+Because these are the characters you are left with when you use all the characters in the alphanumeric alphabet (62 in total), but remove the easily mistakable characters 0, O, l, and I.

 alphanumeric = 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz